GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks

 Omicron jitters weigh on world marketshttps://tmsnrt.rs/3mj7z5X

-(Reporting by Jessica DiNapoli in New York; additional reporting by Carolyn Cohn and Marc Jones in London and Wayne Cole in Sydney; Editing by Philippa Fletcher, Chizu Nomiyama and Mark Heinrich)
+(Reporting by Jessica DiNapoli in New York; additional reporting by Carolyn Cohn and Marc Jones in London and Wayne Cole in Sydney; Editing by Philippa Fletcher, Chizu Nomiyama, Mark Heinrich, William Maclean)

 ((Jessica.dinapoli@tr.com; Twitter: @jessicadinapoli))